-OSHA (Occupational Safety and Health Administration) 29 CFR1910.269 comprises of the operation and maintenance of electric power generation, control, transformation, transmission and distribution lines and equipment.
-OSHA standard CFR1910.269 has brought many occupational safety principles for the protection of all the workers working in workplaces where there is always risk of injuries due to electric shocks or fire burns.
+OSHA (Occupational Safety and Health Administration) 29 CFR1910.269 comprises of the operation and maintenance of electric power generation, control, transformation, transmission and distribution lines, and equipment.
+OSHA standard CFR1910.269 has brought many occupational safety principles for the protection of all the workers working in workplaces where there is always a risk of injuries due to electric shocks or fire burns.
 Until now OSHA 1910.269 is the one and only law enforced by federal authorities, which requires FR clothing.
-For flame-resistant clothing, it is stated in this law, the employer shall ensure that each employee who is exposed to the hazards of flames or electric arcs does not wear clothing that, when exposed to flames or electric arcs, could increase the extent of injury that would be sustained by the employee.
+For flame-resistant clothing, it is stated in this law, the employer shall ensure that each employee who is exposed to the hazards of flames or electric arcs does not wear clothing that, when exposed to flames or electric arcs, could increase the extent of the injury that would be sustained by the employee.

 This law is a great relief for all the workers out there who are concerned about their workplace safety.
 However, this law is currently in the process of amendment and is expected to imitate NFPA70E principally.
 Once OSHA standard CFR1910.269 is approved, the ball will be in the court of electric utility workers, as the flame-resistant clothing requirements will gain the status of a federal law.

-According to this FR safety standard, there are many different types of fabrics, which are strictly prohibited unless and until an employer can describe it as being able to withstand the possible hazardous conditions at workplace.
+According to this FR safety standard, there are many different types of fabrics, which are strictly prohibited unless and until an employer can describe it as being able to withstand the possible hazardous conditions at the workplace.
 The prohibited fabrics involving great hazards are mainly nylon, acetate, polyester, and rayon.
-This means that if the work wear of an employee does not ignite or melt during or after the electric arcs or flame exposure then the wearer is complying with the fire-resistance standards.
+This means that if the workwear of an employee does not ignite or melt during or after the electric arcs or flame exposure then the wearer is complying with the fire-resistance standards.